In this section:

 The Trainee of the Year Award is presented to a trainee who has made an outstanding contribution to College, community and trainee activities.

-The RACP Trainee Research Awards for Excellence are competitive events held annually at Congress to identify and acknowledge the best trainee research presentations in the fields of adult medicine and paediatric medicine.
+The RACP Trainee Research Awards for Excellence are competitive events held annually at Congress to identify and acknowledge the best trainee research presentations.

 This prize is awarded to an Australian or New Zealand Fellow for excellence of hypothesis, scientific merit and oral presentation for a poster presentation at the RACP Congress.